JulioMCruz/Infinity/QUICK_START.md

 ---

-For detailed component documentation, refer to respective folders.
+For detailed component documentation, refer to respective platform folders.